 The “learning styles” idea has snowballed—as late as 2014, more than 90 percent of teachers in various countries believed it.
 The concept is intuitively appealing, promising to reveal secret brain processes with just a few questions.
 Strangely, most research on learning styles starts out with a positive portrayal of the theory—before showing it doesn’t work.

-Willingham goes so far as to say people should stop thinking of themselves as visual, verbal, or some other kind of learner.
-“It’s not like anything terrible is going to happen to you [if you do buy into learning styles],” he says, but there’s not any benefit to it, either.
-“Everyone is able to think in words, everyone is able to think in mental images.
+Willingham goes so far as to say that people should stop thinking of themselves as visual, verbal, or some other kind of learner.
+“It’s not like anything terrible is going to happen to you [if you do buy into learning styles],” he said, but there’s not any benefit to it, either.
+“Everyone is able to think in words; everyone is able to think in mental images.
 It’s much better to think of everyone having a toolbox of ways to think, and think to yourself, which tool is best?”

 Fleming did not return a request for comment by press time, but his own papers seem to warn against getting too carried away by VARK.
 “I sometimes believe that students and teachers invest more belief in VARK than it warrants,” he wrote in 2006.
 “You can like something, but be good at it or not good at it … VARK tells you about how you like to communicate.
 It tells you nothing about the quality of that communication.”

 In other words, it might help you learn about yourself, but it might not help you learn.